-Proposal (10 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
-You may use your own proposal format, but it must include all the items below.
+Concept note: the concept note should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
+We encourage applicants to apply using the following form https://www.jotform.com/build/232904368082155 which includes the items listed below:

 - Program Activities: Describe the program activities and how they will help achieve the objectives.